cheechengm/shopbot-RAG/README.md

 ## Image of the interface for admin dashboard
 <img width="2869" height="1474" alt="image" src="https://github.com/user-attachments/assets/35464491-c6f6-48c7-a02d-9d642bd9dc8c" />
+The image demonstrates the ingestion of a Shopee Refund and Return Policy PDF.
+Once vectorized and stored in MongoDB Atlas Vector Search, this persistent data allows the AI to generate highly accurate responses with direct citations from the source documentation.

 ## Image of the customer interface